ArcadeHustle/LindyLiberation/README.md

 "Decided to remove this video to fix some things.
 Contact me for details."<br>
 https://forums.arcade-museum.com/showthread.php?t=301907

-Although not widely discussed, some of you remembered "This wasn't developed by us, it was developed for us... agreement to sell as a kit in the Americas"<br>
+Although not widely discussed, some of you remembered:<br> "This wasn't developed by us, it was developed for us... agreement to sell as a kit in the Americas"<br>
 "We will sell it in those regions, and provide support for it"<br>
 [![Mitsu slanging Lindy](https://img.youtube.com/vi/QEoRf_vhHUo/0.jpg)](https://www.youtube.com/watch?v=QEoRf_vhHUo?t=683)